 Note that it may be appropriate to use more than one enforcement option in some cases.
 If initial enforcement action does not achieve a satisfactory outcome, it may be necessary to proceed to a higher level of enforcement response.
-For example, if a warning letter or notice of intention does not achieve the desired response, it may be appropriate to give an Order; or if an Order is not complied with, it may be appropriate to bring enforcement or prosecution proceedings.
+For example, if a warning letter or notice of intention does not achieve the desired response, it may be appropriate to issue give an Order; or if an Order is not complied with, it may be appropriate to bring enforcement issue a penalty notice or or prosecuteion proceedings.